-Good film E&O insurance - otherwise known as multimedia E&O - clearance procedures will result in the lowest possible premium and the simplest claims settlement in the event of a loss.
+Good film producer's E&O insurance (multimedia E&O) clearance procedures will result in the lowest possible premium and the simplest claims settlement in the event of a loss.

 Producers E&O insurance covers: invasion of privacy, infringement of copyright, libel, slander, defamation, plagiarism.